Driveway Apron Permit

 The City of Takoma Park requires a permit if you plan to construct or alter your driveway apron.
-Details on the application process and costs are below.
+Details on the application process and costs are on this page.

 A driveway apron is the width of pavement that crosses the City right-of-way between the street curb and private property and is intended as an entrance way or exit.
 The installation or replacement of a driveway apron requires a permit from the City of Takoma Park.